helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>There is no logical reason why the camel of great art should pass through the needle of mob intelligence.</h3 quote>
+<h3 quote align='center'>Everybody's entitled to think whatever they want and to express that, but my personal day-to-day experience does not come into contact with any of those people.</h3 quote>

 ---